will1410/cataloging-training/classification.md

 ## Home library:

-Each item _**must**_ include a home library that is defined by the drop-down list of current NExpress libraries.
+Each item _**must**_ include a home library that is defined by the drop-down list of current Next Search Catalog libraries.
 Library codes and names are set at the system level and cannot be added, changed, or updated by staff at member libraries.

 Patrons will only ever see a library's name in the OPAC.
 Staff will usually see library names but may also see library codes - especially when running reports.